-- Phase One: Construct a temporary dike in Bernic Lake at the narrows and dewater the west basin of Bernic Lake.
-This will immediately mitigate the risk of water flooding into the mine in the case of a subsequent fall of ground and/or breach to the surface. - Phase Two: Construction of a permanent dike closer to the mine workings.
-Phase two will take us 2-4 years to complete and is currently at the conceptual stage.
+• Phase One: Construct a temporary dike in Bernic Lake at the narrows and dewater the west basin of Bernic Lake.
+This will immediately mitigate the risk of water flooding into the mine in the case of a subsequent fall of ground and/or breach to the surface.

+• Phase Two: Construction of a permanent dike closer to the mine workings.
+Phase two will take 2-4 years to complete and is presented in this document at the conceptual stage.